 Obsolete laptops and computers are often accepted at scrap metal recyclers, and other specialty recycling centres.
 In the UK there are a range of household waste recycling centres that accept personal devices.
 This is a good option for individuals looking to discard of their personal laptop or computer.
 However, businesses with a larger quantity of laptops and computers will be better served by a professional ITAD provider.

 IT Asset Disposal

 A lot of end-of-life laptops and computers can be reused or refurbished, but it is still important to ensure that all data bearing devices are securely erased to avoid a data breach.
 Properly executed electronics recycling can resolve these dilemmas.
 IT Asset Disposal (ITAD) is an important supplemental service to electronics recycling that focuses on sustainability as well as data security.

 A record 53.6 million metric tonnes of e-waste were generated worldwide in 2019, which is an increase of 21% in the last 5 years.
 It’s clear that e-waste is a growing issue, and tackling this issue takes a range of solutions from across different sectors.
 Recycling your IT equipment means that your devices are destroyed way before their end of life, and is a waste of the resources originally used to produce the equipment.

-The software that we use to remove data from devices such as laptops and desktops has been tested, approved and is the same CPA certified software used by the US Department of Defense and NASA.
-Moreover, our systems have been assessed for quality and a strong commitment to environmentally friendly processes giving us ISO9001, 45001, and 14001 certifications.
+The software that we use to remove data from devices such as laptops and desktops has been tested, approved and recommended by over 15 of the world’s governing bodies and is certified by the National Cyber Security Centre (NCSC) to HMG InfoSec Standard No:5.
+What is more, our systems have been assessed for quality and a strong commitment to environmentally friendly processes giving us ISO14001, plus ISO27001, 9001, and 45001 certifications.